doudoudedi/hackEmbedded/README.md

 ## fuction

-**In 0.3.1 version ,bind_shell generate fuction has big bug, This will cause the file generation to fail，This version has been unpatched, please use version 0.3.2**
+**In 0.3.1 version ,bind_shell generate fuction has big bug, This will cause the file generation to fail，This version has been unpatched, please use version 0.3.2 and latest**

 This tool is embedded in the security test of the device.
 There are two main functions: